 What are the needs?

 Natural disasters add to Pakistan’s suffering.
-After five years of consecutive floods in Sindh province, which have affected over 30 million people, pockets of the same province have been facing drought, further affecting the livelihoods, food security, and overall resilience of communities.
+Over the past years, the southern province of Sindh has witnessed a series of floods and drought, affecting the livelihoods, food security, and overall resilience of communities.
 Malnutrition rates among children in this region are well above the global emergency levels.

-In addition, the situation of over 1.5 million registered Afghan refugees and an estimated 1.2 million additional unregistered Afghans also remains a matter of concern.
-Despite sustained efforts by the UN Refugee Agency (UNHCR), that has assisted the repatriation of more than 3.9 million refugees since 2002, and the countries concerned (Afghanistan, Pakistan and Iran), a resolution for the three-decade-old refugee crisis has not yet been found.
+In addition, the situation of over 1.3 million registered Afghan refugees and an estimated 1.2 million additional unregistered Afghans also remains a matter of concern.
+Despite sustained efforts by the UN Refugee Agency (UNHCR), that has assisted the repatriation of more than 4.1 million refugees since 2002, and the countries concerned (Afghanistan, Pakistan and Iran), a resolution for the decades-old refugee crisis has not yet been found.

 How are we helping?

-The European Commission's Civil Protection and Humanitarian Aid Operations (ECHO) has been working in Pakistan since the 1990s.
+The European Commission's humanitarian aid department has been working in Pakistan since the 1990s.
 The European commission has provided humanitarian assistance to people affected by conflict and major natural disasters, including the 2005 earthquake and the devastating floods between 2010 and 2015.
 The EU Civil Protection Mechanism was also activated to provide relief items to flood victims.

 The European Commission continues to support people affected by conflict, under nutrition and food insecurity through its NGO, UN and Red Cross/Red Crescent partners.
 EU funds provide for cash programming, livelihood support, shelter, health care, nutrition, basic education, access to safe drinking water, sanitation facilities, and protection for conflict-displaced families in camps, as well as to those living in host families outside the camps.